For other NFTS diploma courses

 Graduate work on feature films includes Syriana, Extraordinary Rendition, The Hills Have Eyes II, The Mutant Chronicles, Clash Of the Titans 2, Never Let Me Go, Harry Potter and the Deathly Hallows Part 2, World War Z, Sherlock Holmes : A Game of Shadows, The Iron Lady, The Best Exotic Marigold Hotel (2012).

-The BBC provide a four-week internship at the BBC for all students, plus a three-month fixed-term contract for one graduate at the end of the course.
+The BBC provide an internship at the BBC for all students.
 Students on the course are called BBC Sound Scholars.

 The course starts in September with a term of intensive workshops and exercises that prepare students to record sound on shoots with MA students in the following Spring and Summer terms.
 Alongside location and studio shoots for both documentary, fiction films and television productions, the programme of workshops and tuition continues throughout the course.